DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * [Django](https://www.djangoproject.com/)
     * Django was used as the web framework.
 * [Semantic UI](https://semantic-ui.com/)
-    * Semantic UI was used the design, styling and responsiveness of this website.
+    * Semantic UI was used for the design, styling and responsiveness of the website.
 * [Cloudinary](https://cloudinary.com/)
     * Cloudinary was used for image management.